zjunlp/EasyEdit/hparams/Steer/dataset.md

 ## Basic Dataset Formats

 EasyEdit2 provides four predefined dataset formats.
-You can use these as-is or adapt your custom datasets to align with them:
+You can use these or adapt your custom datasets to align with them:

 ### 1. Contrastive Pairs Format
 - **`question`**: (Optional) A brief description of the question.
-- **`matching`**: The correct matching answer.
+- **`matching`**: The desirable, matching answer.
 - **`not_matching`**: An incorrect, non-matching answer.

 ### 2. Labeled Format